Alexis-Bll/network-lab-portfolio/enterprise-network-lab/topology/v1/README.md

 This lab represents a simulated enterprise network built using CCNA-level technologies, designed to reflect real-world network architecture and design principles.

 The design demonstrates how enterprise networks use hierarchical architecture, private WAN connectivity, and dynamic routing to provide scalable and resilient communication between sites.

+This version represents the original implementation of the lab and focuses on private WAN connectivity and internal enterprise design.

+A second version (V2) builds upon this foundation by introducing internet connectivity, NAT, and centralised services.

 ---